brokenricefilms/dotfiles/README.md

   - `TOC`: create the table of contents
   - `TOCUpdate`: update the TOC (requited have the TOC create by using `TOC` command before)
 - Markdown auto format when you save the file
-- Auto create bullet point, number list
+- Auto-create bullet point, number list
-- `fw` in insert mode: fzf with directory, find the word you forget very usefull for me when write English
+- `fw` in insert mode: fzf with directory, find the word you forget very useful for me when writing English

 ##### Note-taking

 - Zettelkasten note-taking support using vim, [see function](https://github.com/thuanpham2311/dotfiles/blob/master/nvim/after/plugin/zet.vim)
   - My notes <https://github.com/thuanpham2311/garden>
   - [My note-taking setup](https://github.com/thuanpham2311/garden/blob/main/publish/20211017203814.md)
-- Zen writing with my minimal theme by default, better way you can use `gn` in zsh shell it will go to note dir and open vim with README.md (you can edit for your note path, what file you want open by default)
+- Zen writing with my minimal theme by default, the better way you can use `gn` in zsh shell it will go to note dir and open vim with README.md (you can edit for your note path, what file you want to open by default)
-- `[[` in insert mode: for linking the note with Ag search content in you note
+- `[[` in insert mode: for linking the note with Ag search content in your note
 - `ctrl+k` insert mode: create a link with your latest copy (required wl-copy, you also change clipboard you using)
-- Select sth... in virual mode `Enter`: auto link the new note with title = "# what you select"
+- Select sth... in visual mode `Enter`: auto-link the new note with title = "# what you select"
-  - Eg. select `Thuan Pham so cute` -> [Thuan Pham so cute](yyyymmddhhmmss.md) -> `# Thuan Pham so cute`
+  - E.g. select `Thuan Pham so cute` ⇾ [Thuan Pham so cute](yyyymmddhhmmss.md) ⇾ `# Thuan Pham so cute`

 ##### Spell check

 - Support: Vietnamese, English
-- More new slang, lang
+- More new slang, Lang
 - Vocabulary in programming
 - `space + s` in normal mode: enable (disable by default)

 #### Vim everywhere

-- I use [touchcursor](https://github.com/donniebreve/touchcursor-linux) for config my keyboard, older is use xmodmap but i have some issue with this then i switch to touchcursor and this work well
+- I use [touchcursor](https://github.com/donniebreve/touchcursor-linux) for config my keyboard, older is used xmodmap but i have some issue with this then i switch to touchcursor, and this work well
   - <https://github.com/thuanpham2311/touchcursor-vim>
   - My touchcursor nightly config [here](https://github.com/thuanpham2311/dotfiles/blob/master/touchcursor/touchcursor.conf)
 - Browser ❤️ vim with touchcursor, see my config file [here](https://github.com/thuanpham2311/dotfiles/blob/master/surfingkeys.js)